 A sub-account is a smaller or separate account that sits beneath or within a larger account.
 It is usually managed by an administrator above the sub-account or who owns the master account.

 Having multiple levels of sub-accounts for your MessageMedia account can help you manage complex needs while distributing access securely across your enterprise.
-It also allows you to track SMS use, performance and budgets whether you’re looking at the business overall or down to one specific sub-account team.
+It also allows you to track SMS use, performance and budgets, whether looking at the business overall or one specific sub-account team.

 With advanced reporting to match, you have greater visibility and flexibility over your service to improve and iterate on current operations and processes.